 Evidence also suggests that how homework relates to learning during normal school time is important.
 In the most effective examples homework was an integral part of learning, rather than an add-on.
-To maximise impact, it is also appears to be important that students are provided with high quality feedback on their work (see Feedback).
+To maximise impact, it also appears to be important that students are provided with high quality feedback on their work (see Feedback).

 Planned and focused activities are more beneficial than homework which is more regular but may be routine or not linked with what is being learned in class.

-It should not be used as a punishment or penalty for poor performance.
+The broader evidence suggests that homework should not be used as a punishment or penalty for poor performance.

 A variety of tasks with different levels of challenge is likely to be beneficial.